“ATONEMENT” (2007) Review

 Based upon Ian McEwan’s 2001 novel, ”ATONEMENT” told the story about how the lies and misunderstandings of 13-year-old girl from a nouveau-riche English family affected the romance between her older sister and the son of the family’s housekeeper.
 The movie starred James McAvoy, Keira Knightely and Academy Award nominee Saoirse Ronan.

 After Briony had witnessed several disturbing scenes – at least in her eyes – between Robbie and Cecilia, she comes to the conclusion that Robbie might be a sexual threat to Cecilia.
 Matters worsened when Briony joined the rest of the household in the search for Lola’s twin brothers, who had ran off in protest against their parents’ upcoming divorce.
 During the search for the twins, Briony witnessed the rape of her cousin Lola on the family estate by a man in a dinner suit.
 In the end, Briony claimed that the man she saw raping Lola was Robbie.
 Aside from Cecilia, the rest of the family believed Briony and Robbie ends up being sent to prison.
 At the outset of World War II, the British government released Robbie from prison on condition that he enlist as a private in the British Expeditionary Force.
-The rest of the movie, set during the early years of World War II, featured Robbie’s brief reunion with Cecilia – who had become a nurse – before his journey to France and the now 18 year-old Briony’s (Romola Garai) experiences as a wartime nurse.
+The rest of the movie, set during the early years of World War II, featured Robbie’s brief reunion with Cecilia – who had become a nurse – before his journey to France and the now 18-year-old Briony’s (Romola Garai) experiences as a wartime nurse.

 ”ATONEMENT” turned out to be a first-rate film about the destructive consequences of lies and illusions.
 Both director Joe Wright and screenwriter Christopher Hampton structured the movie in an unusual way in which not only did they allow moviegoers different conflicting perspective on certain incidents in the story – a prime example would be both Briony and Robbie’s different points-of-view on an incident regarding Cecilia’s retrieval of a broken vase from the estate fountain, but also quite cleverly hinted that certain aspects of story – especially the World War II segments – may have been colored by Briony’s own emotions and imagination.
 Also, Wright, along with art directors Ian Bailie, Nick Gottschalk and Niall Moroney; and production designer Sarah Greenwood did an excellent job in re-creating the rich atmosphere of Britain in the mid-1930s and 1940 and especially the Dunkirk expedition.
 I also have to commend Paul Tothill for the film’s superb editing.
 Tothill managed to give”ATONEMENT” a rhythmic style that matched the sound of a typewriter that added an illusionary sense to the unfolding story.
 In other words, by editing the story in a way that allowed certain scenes to be told from different points of view and added a sense of illusion, Tothill’s work gave the audience a false sense of illusion – at least for those who have never read McEwan’s novel.